abun-debug/Table-of-Abundance-Pantry/README.md

   <div class="wrap hero-inner">
     <p class="hero-eyebrow">A food pantry serving New Orleans and the surrounding area</p>
     <h1>A table set for every family across New Orleans and the surrounding area</h1>
-    <p class="tagline">Our table represents provision.
-Everyone is welcome to receive support with dignity, compassion, and respect, without being made to feel small.</p>
+    <p class="tagline">Table of Abundance provides consistent, dignified food access to families across New Orleans and the surrounding area, with no judgment and no barriers to entry.</p>
     <div class="hero-actions">
       <a class="btn btn-primary" href="#donate">Donate now</a>
       <a class="btn btn-ghost" href="#volunteer">Sign up to volunteer</a>